Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Ease of Use

-We found Nextiva easy to configure and use.
-Administrators or small business owners can set up the business phone system through NextOS using Nextiva’s onboarding wizard.
-It takes less than 15 minutes to create teams, roles, voicemail greetings and extensions.
-We love that the setup process includes an offline call forwarding option, automatically routing calls to an external phone number if your office experiences an outage.
-You can toggle this feature on or off at any time.
+We found Nextiva easy to set up and use.
+Administrators can configure the business phone system through NextOS (Nextiva’s admin dashboard) using an onboarding wizard, and most tasks take just a few minutes.
+In our testing, we created teams, roles, voicemail greetings and extensions in under 15 minutes.
+We especially liked the built-in offline call forwarding option, which automatically routes calls to an external number during an outage and can be toggled on or off at any time.

 Nextiva communication channels